Online Submissions

 - A response title should include the title of the commentary with the addition of "Response to commentary:…" at the beginning.

-Bibliographic data of an article (including the title of the article, names and ORCID profiles of its authors, the abstract, etc.) are metadata used for correct indexing of the article in Russian and international databases, library collections.
+Bibliographic data of an article (including the title, names and ORCID profiles of its authors, the abstract etc.) are metadata used for correct indexing of the article in Russian and international databases, and library collections.
 Bibliographic data are also used for DOI generation.
 Therefore, these data should also be provided in English.

-Bibliographic data organisation in the order they appear in the manuscript
+Structuring bibliographic data in the order they appear in the manuscript

 UDC (Universal Decimal Classification).
 It is provided in upper left-hand corner of the first page of the manuscript.
 The authors should select the UDC code based on the subject of the article.

 Manuscript title.
 The title should correspond to the content of the article, be informative, and fully reflect the main aim set by the author for covering the topic.
-The title should not include hollow and meaningless science-like words (e.g. about the issue of studying…).
+The title should not include hollow and meaningless science-like words (e.g. About the issue of studying… or Modern aspects of…).
 The title should not contain acronyms or abbreviations except for those listed in the MeSH (Medical Subject Headings).

-Standard study designs should be specified at the end of the title after a colon (e.g. “randomised controlled study”, “systematic review”, “case report”).
+Specify standard study designs at the end of the title after a colon (e.g. “randomised controlled study”, “systematic review”, or “case report”).

 The title of a manuscript should not exceed 13 words.

 Author initials and last names.
-The authors should submit their full name in English according to their ORCID profile (published name).
-When filling in their published name in the ORCID profile in the first place, the authors should use the spelling they have used the most in their previous publications.
-Full names in English should be laid out as follows: the first name, the initial of the patronymic, and the last name (Ivan I. Ivanov).
+The authors submit their full name in English according to their ORCID profile (published name).
+When filling in their published name in the ORCID profile in the first place, the authors should use the most common spelling from their previous publications.
+Full names in English should be laid out as follows: first name, the initial of the patronymic, and last name (Ivan I. Ivanov).
 The order of authors’ names in their publications is decided upon by the authors.
-The corresponding author, who is responsible for all correspondence of the authors with the editorial staff, and subsequently the readers, should be indicated with an envelope symbol in superscript to the right of their last name.
+The corresponding author responsible for all correspondence of the authors with the editorial staff and the readers should be indicated with an envelope symbol in superscript to the right of their last name.

 Author affiliations.
 An affiliation of an author should specify the full official name of the organisation (according to the Charter) and its postal address (street, house number, city, zip code, and country).
-The journal allows multiple affiliations; please indicate all places of employment relevant to the research.
+The journal allows for multiple affiliations; please list all employers relevant to the research.
 If the authors of a manuscript are from different institutions, the affiliations of each author to a particular institution should be indicated in superscript.
-For correct indexing in international citation databases, please do not include quotation marks or the form of incorporation and departmental affiliation.
+For correct indexing in international citation databases, please do not include quotation marks or the legal form and departmental affiliation of your institution.

 ORCID profiles.
-The Editorial Board of the journal recommends each author to use and annually update their ORCID profile.
-An ORCID profile helps with correct indexing of the author in databases (one click to a complete and up-to-date report on their scientometric indicators), automatic addition of publications (without manual entry) to the author’s ORCID profile (as well as other profiles), and providing readers with comprehensive information about the author and the author’s expertise.
+The Editorial Board recommends that each author uses and annually updates their ORCID profile.
+An ORCID profile helps to correctly author index the author in databases (one click to a complete and up-to-date report on their scientometric indicators), automatically addpublications (autocompletion) to the author’s ORCID profile (as well as other profiles), and provide readers with comprehensive author credentials and the author’s expertise.
 Therefore, a minimally completed ORCID profile is required from the corresponding author.
+Give the full author’s name in English only.

 Abstract.
-The abstract should be 150–300 words.
-It should describe the content of the manuscript as detailed as possible.
+The abstract includes 150–300 words.
+It describes the content of the manuscript as detailed as possible.
 Abstracts of original papers, reviews, and brief communications should be structured according to the type of article, as described above.
-Generally, a brief description of the importance of studying the topic should be followed by separate subsections succinctly summarising the aim of the work, materials and methods, results, discussion, and conclusions.
-The subheadings of these sections should be marked in bold (see article templates: review, original paper, and case report).
+Generally, a brief description of the topic relevance should be followed by separate subsections succinctly summarising the aim of the work, materials and methods, results, discussion, and conclusions.
+The subheadings of these sections should be marked in bold (see article templates: Review, Original Paper, and Case report).
 The abstract should not include any references.
-The editorial staff recommend against using abbreviations and acronyms (except those contained in the MeSH thesaurus).
-If a registered study protocol is available (especially, for randomised controlled trials) it should be mentioned at the end of the abstract under the heading REGISTRATION as follows:
+The editorial staff recommend against using abbreviations and acronyms (except for those contained in the MeSH thesaurus).
+If a registered study protocol is available (especially for randomised controlled trials), it should be mentioned at the end of the abstract under the heading REGISTRATION as follows:

-Keywords are the most significant words or word combinations on the topic of research, reflecting the specifics of the topic, study objects, and results.
-Key words are used to search for articles in databases.
-The list of keywords should include 5–9 words or word combinations that complement the summary and title of the article.
-There should be no more than 3 words in one word combination.
+Keywords are the most significant words or word combinations on the topic of research, reflecting the topic specifics, study objects, and results.
+Keywords are used to search for articles in databases.
+The list of keywords should include 5–12 words or word combinations that complement the summary and title of the article.
+There should be no more than three (3) words in one word combination.
 Words in a word combination should not be separated by a comma.
 Quotation marks should not be used.
 Keywords should be given in the nominative case and separated by a semicolon.
 There should be no full stop after the keywords.
 For selecting keywords in English, the editorial staff recommend using the MeSH thesaurus of medical terms.

 Upon acceptance for publication, the editorial staff will supplement these data with relevant details.